You will be considered a mature applicant if you meet the following criteria:

 - Group A course

 For high school course work to be used for admission purposes, courses must be completed by June 30 for the Fall Semester.
-When completing your application, report all 5-credit Group A and B courses (or equivalents) which will be completed by June 30.
+When completing your application, report all 5-credit Group A and B courses (or equivalents) that will be completed by June 30.

 - Conditional admission is offered based on your competitive average, calculated on your two highest Group A grades reported at the time of review.
 Equivalent post-secondary courses may be substituted for required high school subjects where appropriate.